umbraco/UmbracoDocs/Getting-Started/Setup/Upgrading/migrating-to-v8.md

 ![Upgrading to v7.14](images/upgrading-7_14.png)

 :::warning
 If you are upgrading an old website, check if you are using obsolete properties in your Data Types and change them to their updated counterparts.
-The migration will otherwise fail if you are still using obsolete properties!
+The migration **will otherwise fail if you are still using obsolete properties!**

+The updated properties are:
+* Content Picker
+* Media Picker
+* Member Picker
+* Multinode Treepicker
+* Nested Content
+* Folder Browser
+* Related Links

+You can see if your site is using the obsolete properties by the `(Obsolete)` prefix in their name.
 :::

 Once it is upgraded and you have verified everything is working, move on to step 2.